The Moles (Australian band)

 The Moles are an Australian indie pop band founded and led by Richard Davies.

 History

-The Moles were formed in Sydney and debuted in 1990 with the EP Untune the Sky.
+The Moles were formed in Sydney and debuted in 1990 with the EP Propeller.
 In 1991 they released their second EP, Tendrils and Paracetamol.
 1992 followed their first album Untune the Sky, after which The Moles relocated to New York, where they released a pair of seven-inch singles (later packaged together as the Double Single EP).

 After a move to London, The Moles broke up in 1993.

-In 1994, Davies revived The Moles, which resulted in their second album Instinct.
+In 1994, Davies revived The Moles as a solo project, which resulted in their second album Instinct.